COM6012/ScalableML/README.md

 * Session 1: Introduction to Spark and HPC (Shuo Zhou)
 * Session 2: RDD, DataFrame, ML pipeline, & parallelization (Shuo Zhou)
-* Session 3: Scalable logistic regression (Shuo Zhou)
+* Session 3: Scalable logistic regression and Spark configuration (Shuo Zhou)
-* Session 4: Scalable generalized linear models (Shuo Zhou)
+* Session 4: Scalable generalized linear models and Spark data types (Shuo Zhou)
 * Session 5: Scalable decision trees and ensemble models (Tahsin Khan)
 * Session 6: Scalable neural networks (Tahsin Khan)
 * Session 7: Scalable matrix factorisation for collaborative filtering in recommender systems (Tahsin Khan)
-* Session 8: Scalable k-means clustering and Spark configuration (Haiping Lu)
+* Session 8: Scalable k-means clustering and PCA for dimensionality reduction (Haiping Lu)
-* Session 9: Scalable PCA for dimensionality reduction and Spark data types (Xianyuan Liu)
+* Session 9: Open-source software engineering practices for reproducible and reusable AI (Xianyuan Liu)
 * Session 10: Apache Spark in the Cloud (Xianyuan Liu)

-You can also download the [Spring 2023 version](https://github.com/COM6012/ScalableML/tree/2023-legacy) for preview or reference.
+You can also download the [Spring 2024 version](https://github.com/COM6012/ScalableML/releases/tag/v2024) for preview or reference.

 If you do not have one yet, we recommend you to sign up for a [GitHub account](https://github.com/join) to learn using this popular open source software development platform.